Brudalaxe/Profiling-LDMs/README.md

 #### Stable Diffusion

+To train the Stable Diffusion model, use the following command:

 ```bash
 python main.py --base configs/stable-diffusion.yaml --gpus 0,1 --batch_size 16
 ```

 ### Profiling with PyTorch Profiler

-Both models were profiled using Weights & Biases and PyTorch Profiler to monitor GPU utilization, execution time, and memory usage.
-The PyTorch Profiler can be integrated into the training script as follows:
+Both models can be profiled using Weights & Biases and PyTorch Profiler to monitor GPU utilization, execution time, and memory usage.
+Here is an example of how to integrate the PyTorch Profiler into your training script:

 ```python
 from pytorch_lightning import Trainer